Data: Use It or Lose It!

 We have some standard tools, like SMART nutrition surveys, food consumption scores (FCS), the coping strategy index (CSI), household dietary diversity scores (HDDS), etc. These are great.

 The issue is that we need to maintain their integrity!
 I have seen far too many organisations take one of these standard tools and modify the questions, dropping some and adding others, because they think this will make the tool better.
 Craziness!
 Would you expect a doctor to change a standard diagnostic tool because she thought she knew better than the medical community?
 Would you expect engineers to create their own load-bearing ratios and calculations?
-Would you want the police to just decide what’s wrong and right?
+Would you want the police to decide what’s wrong and right?
 Of course not.

 We can’t let our overly developed linguistic and analytical skills allow us to be dismissive of accepted models.
 Use the models.
 Collect the evidence.
 Then, it can be compared across activities/contexts.

 In fact, we need to go further.
 We need standard survey protocols for every sector and activity.
 The Sphere Project has gone some way toward this. (www.sphereproject.org) We need to use these standards—not adapt or change them, but use them, over and over again.
-Don’t’ go about re-inventing the mouse trap.
+Don’t go about re-inventing the mousetrap.

 Good God, Please!
 Move beyond outputs!

-I know how important latrines and WASH facilities are.
+I know how vital latrines and WASH facilities are.
 I know how important it is to confirm that people get the right amount of food support or that they actually went to the clinic there to support them.
 We need to validate that organisations have done what they are supposed to, at the right time and for the right people.
 This is fundamental.
 However, the cost of data collection is in getting the people out to the intervention sites.
-If we just ask simple output questions, we are missing a major opportunity.
+If we just ask simple output questions, we are missing a significant opportunity.

 Mobile Phones Are Everywhere.
 Use Them.